 What is the rate applicable under composition levy?

-two and a half per cent of the turnover in State or turnover in Union territory in case of persons engaged in making supplies referred to in clause (b) of paragraph 6 of Schedule II (food items other than alcohol)
+- five per cent of the turnover in State or turnover in Union territory in case of persons engaged in making supplies referred to in clause (b) of paragraph 6 of Schedule II (restaurant services)

-half per cent of the turnover in State or turnover in Union territory in case of other suppliers
+- one per cent of the taxable turnover in State or turnover in Union territory in case of other suppliers

 Conditions for opting to pay tax under composition scheme: